doctrine/dbal/.github/ISSUE_TEMPLATE/BC_Break.md

 ---
 name: 💥 BC Break
-about: Have you encountered an issue during upgrade? 💣
+about: Have you encountered an issue during an upgrade? 💣
 ---

 <!--